a-rahimi/parallel-training/parallelism.md

 overlapping them with compute._

 Some useful patterns emerge from the table above.
-In LPP, the workers are split into $G$ groups of $R$ workers each.
-LPP's performance smoothly interpolates between that of PP and DPP as $R$ and $G$ are varied: When $G=1$ and $R=S$, LPP is identical to PP. When $G=B$ and $R=1$, LPP is identical to DDP.
-We take advantage of this observation below to unify these algorithms under one implementation.
+LPP's performance smoothly interpolates between that of PP and DPP as $G$, the number of worker groups, and
+$R$, the number of workers in each group are varied: When $G=1$ and $R=S$, LPP is identical to PP. When $G=B$ and $R=1$, LPP is identical to DDP.
+We'll take advantage of this observation to unify these algorithms under one implementation.
 The activation storage for each worker under LPP can be reduced by either increasing either $R$ or $G$.
 An attractive regime is when the number of workers scales far beyond the number of batches and stages, with $W=\epsilon